dcooney/react-npm-starter/README.md

 | `repository`   | GIT repository where the code lives.       |
 | `bugs`         | URL to the project issue tracker.          |

-## Compile Package
+## Compiling

-When your ready to begin [testing the package for distrubution](https://github.com/dcooney/react-npm-starter/wiki/Testing), run `npm run build` to create a production version of the package to the `dist` directory.
-This will allow you to import the package into another project to begin fully testing the implementation.
+When your ready to [test the package for distrubution](https://github.com/dcooney/react-npm-starter/wiki/Testing), run `npm run build` to create a production version of the package to the `dist` directory.
+This will allow you to import the package into another project to begin testing the implementation.

 [Microbundle](https://github.com/developit/microbundle) is used for code bundling when running a `build`.